 Entitlements Support: These packages contain the policies that provision the user accounts on the connected database.
-For more information, see the NetIQ Identity Manager Entitlements Guide.
+For more information, see the Net/Q Identity Manager Entitlements Guide.

 Data Collection: These packages contain the policies that enable the driver to collect data for reports.
-If you are using the Identity Reporting Module, ensure that this option is selected.
+If you are using Identity Reporting, ensure that this option is selected.
 For more information, see the Administrator Guide to NetIQ Identity Reporting.

 Account Tracking: These packages contain the policies that enable account tracking information for reports.
-If you are using the Identity Reporting Module, ensure that this option is selected.
+If you are using Identity Reporting, ensure that this option is selected.
 For more information, see the Administrator Guide to NetlQ Identity Reporting.